Online MBA in Nebraska

 4. Midland University

 Midland University is a private university located in Omaha.
 It offers a number of HLC-Accredited Master’s programs, including its Hybrid MBA program that is geared towards working professionals.
-The program is rigorous, and students graduate from it with enhanced business skills in a wide variety of areas.
+The program is rigorous, and students graduate from it with enhanced business skills in various areas.

-The program consists of 42 credits, which includes 12 foundational credits, 18 core credits, a capstone project worth six credits, and electives worth six credits.
+The program consists of 42 credits, including 12 foundational credits, 18 core credits, a capstone project worth six credits, and electives worth six credits.
 The “Foundational” credits include fundamental business classes that may be waived depending upon undergraduate coursework.
 These include Financial Accounting, Managerial Economics, Marketing Management, and others.

 For more information about the program, including coursework, admission, and specializations, please see above under “Campus MBA Programs – Midland University.”